meenakshipolepeddi/test_rails/README.md

 	10. Admins
 	11. Add automatic break reminders
-	12. date comparision check (clock out should always be later than clock in)
+	12. date comparision check (clock out should always be later than clock in) Mostly if given another day, I would prioritize the date pickers.
+At the moment the application best works on Google Chrome.